nathan-osman/go-sunrise/README.md

         2000, time.January, 1,  // 2000-01-01
     )

 The two return values will be the sunrise and sunset times for the location on the given day as time.Time values.
+If sun does not rise or set, both return values will be time.Time{}.